chuan-khuna/chuan-khuna/README.md

 #### 🍵/About Me

 Implemented simple machine learning model in a Data Mining course, experienced in climate science from senior project, learnt about Deep Learning from online courses.
 NO WORKING experience but try hard to learn to broaden my knowledge.
-Self-learner, pucntual.
+Self-learner, punctual, studious.

 #### ⌛/Now